shrish1111/Azure-zero-to-hero/Day-06/concepts.md

 - **High Availability**: Supports active-active and active-passive configurations for high availability.

 - **BGP Support**: Allows dynamic routing between your on-premises network and Azure.

+## NAT Gateway

+NAT Gateway = Network Address Translation Gateway

+It's a managed, scalable way to enable outbound-only internet connectivity for resources in Azure Virtual Networks (VNets).

+🛠️ What Does It Do?
+Lets your private Azure resources (e.g., VMs without public IPs) send traffic out to the internet.

+Hides internal IPs behind a static public IP or prefix.

+Does NOT allow inbound connections — it’s outbound only.

+🧱 Common Use Case:
+You're hosting VMs in a private subnet (no public IPs), and they:

+Need to download updates

+Access external APIs or services

+Pull packages from the internet (like from apt, yum, pip, etc.)

+➡ Instead of giving each VM a public IP (bad practice), you attach a NAT Gateway to the subnet.
+Now, all outbound internet traffic from VMs is routed through the NAT Gateway.